ankaAR/bestiario5e/_creatures/hobgoblin-iron-shadow.md

 armor_class: "15"
 ---

-***Spellcasting.*** The hobgoblin is a 2nd-level spellcaster.
+***Lanzamiento de conjuros.*** The hobgoblin is a 2nd-level spellcaster.
 Its spellcasting ability is Intelligence (spell save DC 12, +4 to hit with spell attacks).
 It has the following wizard spells prepared:

 Cantrips (at will): minor illusion, prestidigitation, true strike